tamyyalom/taskflow-mobile/README.md

-# taskflow-mobile
+# TaskFlow – Mobile

+**TaskFlow — A project by TY Labs**

-TaskFlow is a cross-platform mobile project management app that helps individuals and small teams manage projects, tasks, and progress efficiently.
-Built with React Native, a Node.js backend, and deployed on AWS.
+TaskFlow is a mobile project management app designed for individuals and small teams.
+Users can create projects, manage tasks, track progress, and collaborate through a clean and intuitive interface.

+## Tech Stack

+- React Native
+- TypeScript
+- State management (to be decided – Context / Redux)
+- REST API (TaskFlow backend)

+## Status

+Planning & initial setup.